jwgrenning/cpputest-starter-project/README.md

 The first time you run you'll see

 * Docker images downloaded
- * you'll see download progress
 * CppUTest cloned, configured, built, and installed
- * you'll see a lot of text flying by.
-* The started project is made and provides output like this
+* Finally, the started project is made and provides output

+Like this:

 ```
 compiling AllTests.cpp